-A. FTA, with the assistance of the Metropolitan Council's Preservation Lead, shall make a finding of effect to account for any changes in Project design that may result in newly identified historic properties, changes in the finding of effect for a historic
+A. The FTA, with the assistance of the Metropolitan Council's Preservation Lead, shall make a finding of effect to account for any changes in Project design or the receipt of

-&lt;sup>2 Properties 50 years of age or older are considered for National Register eligibility without the application of the National Register Criteria Considerations.
+2 Properties 50 years of age or older are considered for National Register eligibility without the application of the National Register Criteria Considerations.
 The age of properties included in architecture/history survey was based on the anticipated start of Project construction in 2023 and included properties 45 years of age or older to allow for a delay of up to five (5) years in the start of Project construction.

-property, or unanticipated effects (e.g., damage) to historic properties.
+additional information that may result in newly identified historic properties, changes in the finding of effect for a historic property, or unanticipated effects (e.g., damage) to historic properties.
 The Metropolitan Council's Preservation Lead shall assess effects of the Project on historic properties in accordance with the criteria of adverse effect as described in 36 CFR § 800.5(a)(1) and make a recommendation to FTA, supported by documentation that meets the requirements of Stipulation II.A.
 The Metropolitan Council's Preservation Lead shall also recommend to FTA potential measures for avoiding, minimizing, and/or mitigating any adverse effect(s).

 - i.
 As part of the assessment of effects, the Metropolitan Council's Preservation Lead may recommend, and FTA may impose, conditions on the Project to ensure an adverse effect to a historic property is avoided and/or minimized.
 In some instances, the conditions may be similar to those outlined in Stipulations V, VI, and VII. - ii.
 When effects are assessed following unanticipated effects to a known or newly identified historic property during Project construction (see Stipulations XIII and XIV), the Metropolitan Council's Preservation Lead shall use the following guidance, in addition to the criteria of adverse effect, when making a recommendation to FTA: - a.
 If the damage does not meet the threshold of an adverse effect, a finding of no adverse effect shall be recommended. - b.
 If the damage meets the threshold of an adverse effect, is repairable, and the property owner agrees to repairing the damage in accordance with the SOI Standards, a finding of adverse effect shall be recommended along with the Standard Mitigation Measure to Repair Unanticipated Damage to Historic Properties in Accordance with SOI Standards (Attachment D) to resolve the adverse effect. - c.
 If the damage meets the threshold of an adverse effect and any of the following are true, a finding of adverse effect requiring resolution under Stipulation XII shall be recommended: - 1.
 The damage involves a National Historic Landmark; - 2.
 The damage cannot be repaired; - 3.
 The historic property must be demolished in whole or in part; - 4.
-The property owner does not consent to repairing the damage in accordance with the SOI Standards;
+The property owner does not consent to repairing the damage in accordance with the SOI Standards: